CDCgov/tostadas/README.md

 #### (3) Change the ```submission_config``` parameter within ```test_params.config``` to the location of your personal submission config file.

-** NOTE: You must have your personal submission configuration file set up before running the default parameters for the pipeline and/or if you plan on using sample submission at all
+** NOTE: You must have your personal submission configuration file set up before running the default parameters for the pipeline and/or if you plan on using sample submission at all.
+More information on setting this up can be found here: [More Information on Submission](#more-information-on-submission)

 #### (4) Run the following nextflow command to execute the scripts with default parameters and with local run environment: